10 Things to You Didn't Know Were in Your Backyard in Oxford County

 Gravel road riding is the newest explosive trend in cycling and we've got routes that will make any cyclist into an eager beaver.

 From relaxing rides through the country past rolling farms and scenic vistas to challenging rides not made for the faint of heart, gravel grazing can be for any skill set.
-Check out our routes for options and places to stop along the way or consider pairing them up with delicious culinary experiences.
+Check out our Gravel Road Routes for options and places to stop along the way or consider pairing them up with delicious culinary experiences to be enjoyed on bike.

 4. The Oxford County Cheese Trail

 Where: Across the county.
-See the stops and get more info.
+See the Cheese Trail stops and get more info.

 Okay, maybe this one isn't a hidden gem.
 We do tend to talk about it a lot.
 If you haven't tried a trip along the Oxford County Cheese Trail, it makes for an exciting day of delicious tastes, experiences and more.